AlternateLife/JustAnotherVoiceChat/README.md

-# AlternateVoice
+# JustAnotherVoiceChat

 ## Description

-This is the teamspeak 3 plugin whichs conects to the AlternateVoice server to control 3D voice communication.
+This is the teamspeak 3 plugin whichs conects to the JustAnotherVoiceChat server to control 3D voice communication.

 ## Setup